Chase-Brownstein/finalproject/README.md

 24. Ksepka DT, et al. 2013.
 Fossil evidence of wing shape in a stem relative of swifts and hummingbirds (Aves, Pan-Apodiformes).
 Proceedings of the Royal Society B: Biological Sciences 280(1761), 20130580.
 DOI: https://doi.org/10.1098/rspb.2013.0580

 25. Chen A, et al. 2019.
 Total-evidence framework reveals complex morphological evolution in nightbirds (Strisores).
 Diversity 11(9),143.
+DOI: https://doi.org/10.3390/d11090143

 26. Oliveros CH, et al. 2019.
 Earth history and the passerine superradiation.
 Proceedings of the National Academy of Sciences 116(16), 7916-7925.
+DOI: https://doi.org/10.1073/pnas.1813206116

 27. Cracraft JL.
 1968.
 A review of the Bathornithidae (Aves, Gruiformes), with remarks on the relationships of the suborder Cariamae.
 American Museum Novitates  2326, 1-46.
+URL: http://hdl.handle.net/2246/2536

 28. Smith SA, Brown JW, and Walker JF.
 2018.
 So many genes, so little time: A practical approach to divergence-time estimation in the genomic era.
 PloS One 13(5), e0197433.
+DOI: https://doi.org/10.1371/journal.pone.0197433

 29. Drummond AJ, and Rambaut A. 2007.
 BEAST: Bayesian evolutionary analysis by sampling trees.
 BMC Evolutionary Biology 7(1), 1-8.
 DOI: https://doi.org/10.1186/1471-2148-7-214